2024-25 Student & Parent Handbook

 Canvas or leather.
 Low top or high top shoes may be worn.
 Shoes must cover the entire foot for safety reasons.
 Heels over ½ inch and boots (Doc Martens, Uggs, military style boots) may not be worn on campus during school hours.
 Students may also wear dress shoes, such as “Mary Janes” or oxfords (same colors listed above).
 Rain boots are permitted on rainy days only.
 They should be no higher than mid-calf.
 Slides may not be worn.

 ASSEMBLY DAY DRESS CODE – Assembly day attire is required to be worn by TK-12 students every Monday (due to weekly morning assemblies), awards assemblies, and for other special occasions as designated.
+Students must wear this attire the entire day.

 PANTS/SHORTS/SKORTS/JUMPERS